20+ Lines on Eid in English for Students

 5. Families and friends take this opportunity to exchange gifts, share home-cooked meals, and wish Eid to each other.

-6. People also eat Suhur, a type of special breakfast, before the morning prayers have begun.
+6. People also eat Suhur, a type of special breakfast, before the morning prayers begin.

 7. On this festival, people gather in large or open mosques to pray Salat al-Eid.